10 strategies to improve teamwork

 Among the many lessons he learned from his time aboard the International Space Station, it was his focus on trust that helped keep him alive.
 Trust in himself.
 Trust in his fellow astronauts.
 Trust that a million moving parts would get him safely into space and back.

 Research conducted by Durham University professor Bart de Jong found that teams that trust each other perform better.
-And while some people are naturally more trusting, research has found that current judgments are stronger in determining trust than previous experiences.
+While some people are naturally more trusting, research has found that current judgements are stronger in determining trust than previous experiences.
 In other words, trust can be earned.

 What you can do